Recognition on your transcript – Student involvement

-EXAMPLES: participating in an AGECR committee (such as student radio, student newspaper, environment committee); setting up an international cooperation project; volunteering in a seniors’ home; joining a team of student first-aid volunteers.
+EXAMPLES: Participating in an AGECR committee (such as student radio, student newspaper, environment committee), setting up an international cooperation project, volunteering in a seniors’ home, or joining a team of student first-aid volunteers.

 Arts and culture

-Activities that result in the public display of work, that involve creating, producing, organizing or exhibiting work in order to enrich cultural life.
+Activities that result in the public display of work or that involve creating, producing, organizing, or exhibiting work in order to enrich cultural life.

-EXAMPLES: participating in various workshops (such as radio, Gospel choir, dance, fine arts, theatre); taking part in Cégeps en spectacle or a writing contest (Critère, l’Égrégore); getting involved in clubs (such as Les Muzes, the improv league); organizing an intercultural seek.
+EXAMPLES: Participating in various workshops (such as radio, Gospel choir, dance, fine arts, theatre), taking part in Cégeps en spectacle or a writing contest (Critère, l’Égrégore), getting involved in clubs (such as Les Muzes, the improv league), or organizing an intercultural week.

-Activities that go beyond merely practising a sport for recreation: they concern student athletes as well as volunteer student coaches and members of sports committees.
+Activities that go beyond merely playing a sport for recreation: this category is for student athletes, as well as volunteer student coaches and members of sports committees.

-EXAMPLES: joining an intercollegiate or intramural sports team; taking part in a sport-study program; volunteering as a coach.
+EXAMPLES: Joining an intercollegiate or intramural sports team, taking part in a sport-study program, or volunteering as a coach.

 Educational and academic

-Co-curricular activities that are an extension of the student’s program of study and career path (excluding practicums and courses that are part of the curriculum) such as upgrading activities, peer learning programs, activities that complement the program of study or emphasize academic achievements and that foster a culture of excellence and continuing education.
+Co-curricular activities that are an extension of your program of study and career path (excluding practicums and courses that are part of the curriculum), such as refresher activities, peer learning programs, or activities that complement the program of study, emphasize academic achievements, or a culture of excellence and continuing education.

-EXAMPLES: tutoring in a help centre, in computers (such as the CAIR) or administration (such as the CRA); regular involvement in non-credit upgrading activities; starting up projects that showcase academic achievements.
+EXAMPLES: Tutoring in a help centre (a computer centre such as the CAIR or an administration centre such as the CRA), regular involvement in non-credit refresher activities, or starting up a project that showcases academic achievements.

-EXAMPLES: creating and managing a major self-financed activity; participating actively in a student entrepreneurship club, starting up a small business; doing an activity that requires entrepreneurial skills.
+EXAMPLES: Creating and managing a major self-financed activity, participating actively in a student entrepreneurship club, starting up a small business, or doing an activity that requires entrepreneurial skills.

-Scientific or technical activities that involve research, testing or communication, and that raise the level of interest and knowledge in science and technology.
+Scientific or technical activities that involve research, testing, or communication, and that foster interest in and knowledge about science and technology.

-EXAMPLES: making a major contribution to a research group; developing and carrying out a major non-credit experiment; preparing and presenting a study at a scientific conference; volunteering for an unpaid tutoring project.
+EXAMPLES: Making a major contribution to a research group, developing and carrying out a major non-credit experiment, preparing and presenting a study at a scientific conference, or for an unpaid tutoring project.

-EXAMPLES: serving as a member of the AGECR steering committee; regular involvement as a member of a political party; organizing a citizenship week; participating actively in a mobilization, political action or social action committee.
+EXAMPLES: Serving as a member of the AGECR steering committee, regular involvement as a member of a political party, organizing a citizenship week, or participating actively in a mobilization, political action, or social action committee.